GovTechSG/adex-ug/FAQs/Messaging.md

 To guarantee receiving of messages, if messages are critical to your business operations, use at-least-once delivery (QoS=1) for the subscribed topic, and cleanSession=false for the MQTT connection.
 This means when the client reconnects after being offline, the previous session is continued.
 Note that this is only applicable to a Subscribe client and not a Publish client.

+In addition, when using cleanSession=false and QoS=1, messages are queued when the Subscribe client is offline.
+When the storage limit is reached, new messages will not be queued and will be lost.
+To avoid losing messages, the client should remain connected, or reconnect as often as possible.

 ## Why do I keep getting duplicated message?

 If the publisher of the topic has set the Retain flag = true, the subscriber may get duplicate messages.
 Check with the publisher, or make sure the receiving logic is able to gracefully handle duplicate messages.